SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

-* defaulting to an attribute: Using the die code for an attribute when the character doesn’t have a higher die code in the needed skill. die code, score: The number of six-sided dice players roll (1D, 2D, 3D, 4D, 5D, etc.), and sometimes an amount (called pips) of “+1” or “+2” that is added to the total result that came up on the dice.
-“Die code” and “score” are used interchangeably.
+* defaulting to an attribute: Using the die code for an attribute when the character doesn’t have a higher die code in the needed skill. die code, score: The number of six-sided dice players roll (1D, 2D, 3D, 4D, 5D, etc.), and sometimes an amount (called pips) of "+1" or "+2" that is added to the total result that came up on the dice.
+"Die code" and "score" are used interchangeably.

-* diﬃculty: A number representing how challenging it is to perform an action.
+* difficulty: A number representing how challenging it is to perform an action.

 * Fate Point: A bonus representing that a character is using all of